KatrinaaDing/cs3331/lab01.md

 ## Exercise 1
 ### 1.
 Google's IP address: 216.58.203.110
-Reason having serveral IP addresses is becuase there are multiple records for a single hosts
+Reason having serveral IP addresses is becuase there are multiple records for a single host.

 ### 2.
 name = localhost.